Thanks to the accrual of many air miles, we spent our first two nights in Canada in the Toronto Airport Hilton.

 It felt impossibly luxurious and we made the most of it, eating stomach busting portions of the buffet breakfast, eating lots of the free fruit from the lobby, swimming in the pool, watching trashy TV and stocking up on donuts from the local Tim Hortons.
 It was so unbelievably nice to essentially do nothing.

-Feeling more refreshed, we headed into the city for our first couch surfing experience.
+Feeling more refreshed, we headed into the Toronto to spend 3 days in the city, and for our first couch surfing experience.

 Couchsurfing in Toronto